 <Project Name> should be replaced with the name of the software project.
 If you want to indicate the project’s GÉANT origin, the file may optionally start with the line provided at the beginning of the template.

 When individuals are listed, their names may be accompanied by optional email addresses or other relevant contact information (e.g., a reference to a catalogue or repository, or ORCID iD) and descriptions of their notable contributions or roles in the project, if desired.
-These descriptions should be brief, such as “Implemented the core functionality of the project” and “Designed the project’s user interface”.
-This not only gives credit to those who have worked on the project but also helps other contributors find each other, which can foster collaboration.
+These descriptions should be brief, such as “Implemented the core functionality of the project” or “Designed the project’s user interface”.
+This not only gives credit to those who have worked on the project but also helps other contributors find each other, fostering collaboration.
 The contributors section may also include individuals involved in related activities who did not directly author the code, if their contributions were significant.
 Developers and contributors should be clearly distinguished from the holder(s) of copyright stated in the COPYRIGHT file.
 Their lines may also start with time period references, such as “2021:” and “2020 – today:”.
 Make sure to keep this section up to date as new contributors join the project or make significant contributions.

+Following the funding information, other acknowledgements may be included as needed.

 If your project is part of a larger ecosystem or relies on third-party libraries, it is good practice to acknowledge these dependencies in your documentation as well, either in the README file or in a separate NOTICE file.
-Also, the licence that you use may require that you create a NOTICE file, or you may be modifying a project with an existing one, into which you should add your entries.
+The licence that you use may require that you create a NOTICE file, or you may be modifying a project with an existing one, into which you should add your entries.
 Mention all the libraries and frameworks that your project uses and provide links to their respective websites or repositories.
+The use of any other IP should also be declared and credited along with their licences and licence options.
 README, COPYRIGHT and NOTICE files of unmodified components should remain undisturbed.

 Below is a markdown template for a NOTICE file listing relevant third-party components, their licences, URLs and copyright information: